syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 The theme resource dictionary contains set of keys which are mapped to the style in control style dictionaries.
 It is possible to customize the default theme appearance by overriding these key values.

-The following section explains how to override both the common and control specific keys.
+The following section explains how to override both the primary and control specific keys.

-### Overriding the common keys
+### Overriding the primary colors

-The theme resource dictionary contains the following set of common keys which are mapped to the UI elements of all the controls.
-To override the overall appearance of a theme, you can change the values for these keys as required.
+The theme resource dictionary contains the following set of primary keys which are mapped to the UI elements of all the controls.
+To override the primary colors, you can change the values for these keys as required.
 You can find the keys and the elements to which they are mapped for all the controls in this [link](https://help.syncfusion.com/xamarin/themes/keys).

 * SyncPrimaryColor
 * SyncPrimaryLightColor